Connect with others who understand.

 Biologics

-Guidelines developed by the National Psoriasis Foundation and the American College of Rheumatology currently recommend biologic drugs as the first-line treatment for severe PsA.
-Biologics are either injected or given by IV.
-They’re usually taken long-term as maintenance drugs to prevent disease flares and progression.
+Guidelines developed by the National Psoriasis Foundation and the American College of Rheumatology currently recommend biologic drugs as the first-line treatment of severe PsA.
+Biologic drugs are medications made from living organisms or their cells.
+They target specific parts of the immune system to reduce inflammation and control disease.
+They are either injected or given intravenously (through a vein).
+They’re usually taken long term as maintenance drugs to prevent flares and disease progression.
 Biologics can reduce inflammation and protect joints, but they don’t reverse joint damage and deformity.

 Disease-Modifying Antirheumatic Drugs

-Disease-modifying antirheumatic drugs (DMARDs) are systemic drugs prescribed for moderate to severe PsA, including arthritis mutilans.
-They can affect the disease course by reducing joint and tissue damage, slowing disease progression, and relieving symptoms.
+Disease-modifying antirheumatic drugs (DMARDs) are systemic drugs, which means they work throughout the body rather than targeting one particular area.
+DMARDs are prescribed for moderate to severe PsA, including arthritis mutilans.
+They help reduce joint and tissue damage, slow disease progression, and relieve symptoms.
+Methotrexate is the DMARD most commonly prescribed for arthritis mutilans, used alone or also associated with biologic therapy.

 Nonsteroidal Anti-Inflammatory Drugs

-Nonsteroidal anti-inflammatory drugs (NSAIDs) are typically used to manage symptoms of psoriatic arthritis, including arthritis mutilans.
-NSAIDs can reduce swelling and pain, making it easier to walk and move, but they don’t limit disease progression or joint damage.
-Popular over-the-counter NSAIDs for arthritis mutilans include:
+Nonsteroidal anti-inflammatory drugs (NSAIDs) are often used to manage the symptoms of PsA, including arthritis mutilans.
+They help reduce swelling and pain, making it easier to walk and move, but they do not slow disease progression or prevent joint damage.
+Common NSAIDs include aspirin, ibuprofen (Advil, Motrin), and naproxen (Aleve).

-Long-term use of NSAIDs can cause side effects, including stomach problems such gastrointestinal bleeding and ulcers.
+Long-term use of NSAIDs may lead to side effects, such as gastrointestinal bleeding and ulcers.

 Corticosteroids

 Also known as steroids, corticosteroids may be injected into joints to reduce ongoing inflammation in people with arthritis mutilans.
-Injections allow doctors to deliver a higher dose than is possible with oral medications.
+Injections allow doctors to deliver a higher dose than is possible with oral medications and are usually used in those with a single joint involvement.
+Because people with PsA often have skin lesions, injections should be given carefully, avoiding areas affected by psoriasis patches.

-Long-term use of steroids can increase joint damage, as well as the risk of infection, bone fractures, and chronic diseases such as osteoporosis, high blood pressure, obesity, diabetes, and heart disease.
+Long-term use of steroids can increase joint damage, as well as the risk of infection, bone fractures, and long-term diseases such as osteoporosis, high blood pressure, obesity, diabetes, and heart disease.

 Physical Therapy

-To help delay the progression of arthritis mutilans, rheumatologists recommend early and aggressive physical and occupational therapy.
+To help delay the progression of arthritis mutilans, rheumatologists recommend early and aggressive therapy.
 Hand therapy is particularly important because it strengthens muscles around the joints, improving dexterity and overall use of fingers and hands.

 Surgery